abdul4rehman215/CIS-Top-20-Controls/lab17-security-awareness-training/troubleshooting.md

-# 🛠️ Troubleshooting — Lab 17: Security Awareness Training (Phishing)
+# 🛠️ Troubleshooting Guide — Lab 17: Security Awareness Training (Phishing)

 > This guide covers common issues that may occur while creating the training artifacts slides, quiz, feedback, and analysis notes) in a Linux cloud lab environment.